dadi1/crazy-dice/README.md

 # crazy-dice
-Crazy dice game for PCS-3115
+Crazy dice game for PCS-3115 in vhdl